HITECHCRIME/HC_OVERVIEW/README.md

 - Access to Shop
 - Access to Website and the timeline
 - Access to live creative ops updates
+- QR Code Reader for the lore puzzle mysteries

 /// note: research Glide apps for making the app